alexmohr/worf/README.md

 It started out as a drop in replacement for wofi, so styles and config in most part (should) be compatible, with a few exception documented below.
 Worf has more features than wofi though, so there won't be 100% compatibility.
+Broken compatibility with wofi is not considered a bug, but issues regarding that will be accepted if you would rather use worf than wofi.

 **While the main branch in general is stable and I am using this on a daily basis, it is not ready yet to be used as a library, a lot of things are still moving around.**